CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Abstract

 \section{Abstract}

 Cryo-EM is a powerful tool for understanding macromolecular structures, yet current methods for structure reconstruction are slow and computationally demanding.
 To accelerate research on pose estimation, we present CESPED, a new dataset specifically designed for Supervised Pose Estimation in Cryo-EM.
 Alongside CESPED, we provide a PyTorch package to simplify Cryo-EM data handling and model evaluation.
-We evaluate the performance of a baseline model, Image2Sphere, on CESPED, showing promising results but also highlighting the need for further advancements in this area.
+We evaluated the performance of a baseline model, Image2Sphere, on CESPED, which showed promising results but also highlighted the need for further improvements.
+Additionally, we illustrate the potential of deep learning-based pose estimators to generalise across different samples, suggesting a promising path toward more efficient processing strategies.
+CESPED is available at https://github.com/oxpig/cesped.